Coronavirus death toll surges as fears grow for Chinese economy

 The company had said passengers would disembark in Bangkok on Feb.
 13 and that there was no reason to believe anybody aboard had the virus.
 It has already been turned away from countries including Japan, the Philippines and Thailand.

-British Airways canceled all its flights to mainland China until the end of March, while Philippine airlines canceled flights to Taiwan after the government expanded a travel ban to include all foreigners from the island.
+British Airways cancelled all its flights to mainland China until the end of March, while Philippine airlines cancelled flights to Taiwan after the government expanded a travel ban to include all foreigners from the island.

 An advance team of international WHO experts arrived in China to investigate the outbreak.
 Its death toll has now surpassed that of Severe Acute Respiratory Syndrome (SARS), which killed hundreds worldwide in 2002/2003.